minio/marketplace/eks/upstream/README.md

 ### Expose Operator Console UI with a Load balancer

-In [*WIP MinIO on EKS:  Exposing MinIO services using Elastic Load Balancers*](#)  is explained the different options on how to expose the MinIO Services, for simplicity we are going to follow the Application Load Balancer Ingress approach.
+In [Exposing MinIO Services in AWS EKS Using Elastic Load Balancers: Overview](https://blog.min.io/expose-minio-aws-eks-elastic-load-balancers/) is explained the different options on how to expose the MinIO Services, for simplicity we are going to follow the Application Load Balancer Ingress approach.

 To expose Operator in a Application Load Balancer and assigna a DNS to it let's create a Ingress resource, in this repo is the [../alb/operator-ingress.yaml](../alb/operator-ingress.yaml) example Ingress Manifest, modify it to have your own settings, like: